OKF — Open Knowledge Format

 What Plainva does automatically

-New files get the OKF header automatically: every note created in Plainva receives type and okf_version in its frontmatter.
-You configure the values per vault: Settings → Vault Settings → OKF (Open Knowledge Format)type for new notes (default Note) and type for daily notes (default Daily Note).
+New files get the OKF header automatically: every note created in Plainva receives type in its frontmatter — since OKF 0.2 the version marker okf_version lives once in the root index.md, no longer in every note.
+You configure the values per vault: Settings → Vault → Content & structure → OKF (Open Knowledge Format)type for new notes (default Note) and type for daily notes (default Daily Note).
 If a template brings its own type, the template wins.

 Existing files are never changed unasked.
 Plainva only adds OKF fields when creating new files or when you explicitly start the conversion.

-Protected system fields: In the Properties panel, type and okf_version are marked as OKF system fields (“OKF system field – managed by Plainva”): the type value is selectable from a dropdown of known types, okf_version is display-only; renaming, type changes and deletion are locked so the convention cannot break by accident.
+Protected system fields: In the Properties panel, type and — where older notes still carry it — okf_version are marked as OKF system fields (“OKF system field – managed by Plainva”): the type value is selectable from a dropdown of known types, okf_version is display-only; renaming, type changes and deletion are locked so the convention cannot break by accident.

 index.md: the table of contents per folder